 The Monitoring Committee

 - Role: The Monitoring Committee sets URBACT’s strategic direction and makes decisions to ensure that the programme’s work is effective and of high quality.
-For example, it approves URBACT projects, decides to launch new calls for proposals, regularly verifies project progress and monitors the budgets, makes all the decisions required to implement the programme, etc.
+For example, it approves URBACT networks, decides to launch new calls for proposals, regularly verifies networks' progress and monitors the budgets, makes all the decisions required to implement the programme, etc.

 - In line with the principles of the European Union, it is fully transparent in its activities.
 It sets up strict approval processes with controls at various levels and at various moments during the span of the programme.